usnistgov/cookiecutter-nist-python/{{cookiecutter.project_name}}/CONTRIBUTING.md

 where the option `++dev-envname` (default `dev`) can be used to specify what kind of development environment you'd like.
-This will create a [conda] environment under `.nox/{project-name}/envs/dev` instead of under `.nox`.
-This fixes some issues with things like [nb_conda_kernels], as well as other third party tools that expect conda environment to be located in a directory like `.../miniforge/envs/env-name`.
+This will create a [conda] environment under `.venv`.
 To instead create a [virtualenv] based development environment, use `nox -s dev-venv ....`.

 If you go this route, you may want to use something like [zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) (if using zsh shell) or